 What is clear from this comparison is that a significant part of the increase in nitrogen fertilizer demand has been associated with relatively inefficient application.

-Phosphate demand and Brazil ing the same amount of nitrogen on corn.
+Phosphate demand and Brazil

-There are also some interesting observa-

-2.4 million tonnes, some four times more

-approximately 5 million tonnes N, but China

-had substantially lower crop productivity,

-generating only half of the US corn output.

-Each tonne of Chinese nitrogen produced

-around 37 tonnes of corn in 2000, but this

-had dropped to 34 tonnes by 2010.
-By con-

-trast, each unit of nitrogen produced 59

-tonnes of corn in the US in 2010

-than the comparable US increase.
-In 2010, China and the US were applyof phosphate demand growth is similar to To illustrate this point, between 1990 that seen for nitrogen.
-Key countries in and 2000, China increased nitrogen fer-Asia and Latin America have accounted tilizer consumption by around 10 million for the lion's share of the change in world tonnes N, about two thirds of the global demand, while demand in developed countries was generally flat or declining.
-World increase in that period.
-On the other hand, US nitrogen fertilizer consumption was relphosphate demand increased by 5-6 million tonnes between 2000 and 2010, with atively flat at around 11 million tonnes N. while in the EU, where there has been targrowth in China accounting for around 4 geted efforts to boost use efficiency, nitromillion tonnes P205, Brazil close to 1 milgen demand actually declined by around lion tonnes P205 and India around 2.5 million tonnes P205.
-It is interesting again to 1.5 million tonnes or nearly 15%.
-Chinese crop production increased substantially compare phosphate consumption between key countries at crop level. over that period, but the productivity of the additional nitrogen used was significantly In Brazil, more than half of the increase lower than in the US and Europe.
-We can in phosphate fertilizer demand was assoillustrate this by comparing developments ciated with growth in area and increased applications to soyabeans.
-Brazil has of course rapidly become a key producer and exporter of sovabean and sovmeal for feed use, and this in turn is associated The US Midwest is the world's hub of with the rapid increase in global meat consumption.
-Brazil's soyabean production corn and maize production.
-In the period roughly doubled over ten years to close to between 2000 and 2010, US production of corn increased by around 64 million 70 million tonnes in 2010.
-The US also tonnes, due to a combination of increased increased sovabean production by around area and yields, and we estimate that 15 million tonnes to 90 million tonnes over nitrogen applications to corn increased by that period (Table 2), but we estimate that this was achieved with almost no change With Chinese consumers switching to in phosphate applications to sovabeans.
+There are also some interesting observations to make about phosphate and potash growth in recent times.
+The geography of phosphate demand growth is similar to that seen for nitrogen.
+Key countries in Asia and Latin America have accounted for the lion's share of the change in world demand, while demand in developed countries was generally flat or declining.
+World phosphate demand increased by 5-6 million tonnes between 2000 and 2010, with growth in China accounting for around 4 million tonnes P2O5, Brazil close to 1 million tonnes P2O5 and India around 2.5 million tonnes P2O5.
+It is interesting again to compare phosphate consumption between key countries at crop level.

+In Brazil, more than half of the increase in phosphate fertilizer demand was associated with growth in area and increased applications to soyabeans.
+Brazil has of course rapidly become a key producer and exporter of soyabean and soymeal for feed use, and this in turn is associated with the rapid increase in global meat consumption.
+Brazil's soyabean production roughly doubled over ten years to close to 70 million tonnes in 2010.
+The US also increased soyabean production by around 15 million tonnes to 90 million tonnes over that period (Table 2), but we estimate that this was achieved with almost no change in phosphate applications to soyabeans.

-more meat-intensive diets, corn demand Again it's clear that there has been greater use efficiency of phosphate applihas increased dramatically and the country has responded by targeting increased corn cations in the US, compared to Brazil, but the explanation is not quite the same as production.
-Over the same 2000-2010 for nitrogen.
-In the US, the great majority of soyabeans are grown in the Midwest, than the US increase.
-However, nitrogen where there is a long legacy of sophisti-
+Again, it's clear that there has been greater use efficiency of phosphate applications in the US, compared to Brazil, but the explanation is not quite the same as for nitrogen.
+In the US, the great majority of soyabeans are grown in the Midwest, where there is a long legacy of sophisti-